When people are connected and acting together, they are healthier and change is possible.

 Community Gardening and Food

 Hope operates 7,500 square feet of growing space in three gardens on Hope property, including a recently completed 5,000-square-foot garden at the new Rose building.
 We’re building community capacity for collective management by engaging teams of community volunteers in garden operations.
 Communal gardens and hands-on workshops engage people across all ages in food-related activities around health, culture, community and land stewardship.
+Throughout the summer, there is regular programming in the gardens and free food distribution of produce grown in the garden spaces.
 Regular group cooking sessions bring people together to share new foods and make nutritious meals at an affordable price.
-The Land Stewardship Project is a key partner in this work.

 Community Change